 This article is part of

 Next, get yourself up to speed with predicted cyber threat trends that would affect your organization.
 For example, many security researchers feel that ransomware is going to become an even bigger threat as ransomware businesses flourish.
-There's also increasing concern about supply chain threats, like purchasing compromised components and either using them within your organization or building them into products you sell to consumers.
-Understanding what threats you'll face in the future and the likely severity of each of those threats is key to building an effective cybersecurity strategy.
+There's also increasing concern about supply chain vulnerabilities caused by, for example, purchasing compromised components and either using them within your organization or building them into products you sell to consumers.
+Understanding what cybersecurity threats you'll face in the future and the likely severity of each of them is key to building an effective cybersecurity strategy.

 Step 2.
 Assess your cybersecurity maturity